cs558i/eudev-cauldron/README.md

 1) Do we need a home page, besides https://github.com/eudev-project/eudev

   - (golinux) Premature at this point IMO.
     - (bb|hcb) Had to ask for completeness; I believe that even in the long run we don't
+  - (bb|hcb) No objections/ideas, I would consider this one solved, with resolution: we don't

 2) Do we need separate releases, as long as we can publish xz and xz.asc along with the gh tag based ones

   - (plasma41) Separate from what exactly?
      - (golinux) I assume the other participating distributions
   - (bb|hcb) There is http://dev.gentoo.org/~blueness/eudev/ Instead of setting separate page, I think that uploading the .xz and .xz.asc in the GH release should suffice; of course supporting signed tags, git-archive and etc. modern stuff is welcome.
 About distributions - nothing should change besides the upstream (this project) tarball/git url
+  - (bb|hcb) No objections/ideas, I would consider this one solved, with resolution: we don't

 3) Let's delay IRC channels until the rename/redirect/log are done for the new one; also the plan is to ask blueness to do the redirect for the #gentoo-eudev one, so we gather everyone interested in a single place (joerg, bb|hcb - both tasks done)